KeithIMyers/chromiumos-docs/reporting_bugs.md

 within the `Help` submenu while logged in.
 Feedback reports include selected system logs if the `Send system and app information, and metrics` checkbox is checked.
 You can click the links within the checkbox text to see the information that will be attached to the report.
+See the [official feedback documentation] for more information.

 ## Public issue tracker